idmillington/layout/docs/source/index.rst

 It uses a hierarchy of fitting algorithms to construct pages or UI output with complex constraints and overlapping content.

-It has two components, the layout managers are output-agnostic, and there are a set of :mod:`layout.elements` that use reportlab's :mod:`~reportlab.pdfgen` to do their output.
+It has two components, the layout managers position and size content, and there are a set of :mod:`layout.elements` that can display common content types, such as images or text.

+A utility library targets reportlab's :mod:`~reportlab.pdfgen` for output.

 Contents: